 Contrasting the parameters that outline light refurb, heavy refurbishments include any work that involves planning permissions from the local authorities or change of use for the property.
 For example, heavy refurb would include conversion of an office building into flats or a public house into an HMO property.

-The terms of heavy refurb loans also vary from those available for light refurbs – heavy refurb loans have a maximum of a 65 per cent LTV, although a higher percentage may be available is additional security is available.
+The terms of heavy refurb loans also vary from those available for light refurbs.
+Heavy refurb loans have a maximum of 65 per cent LTV, although a higher percentage may be available if additional security is available.
 Rates for heavy refurbs are also slightly higher than their counterparts, usually landing up to 1.45 per cent per month on average.

 Since more work is being done to the property, lenders will see this as a higher risk which means the loans will be more expensive to help cover potential losses.
 When it comes to heavy refurbishments, lenders will often want additional information about the property and project to make sure they are financing a good investment.

-Lenders will often ask for a detailed schedule of the construction process for the property as well as a detailed breakdown of costs for the project.
-Lenders will also take the surveyors comments into consideration especially when it comes to whether or not the scale of money being spent is equal to the work that needs to be done.
+Lenders often ask for a detailed schedule of the construction process for the property and a detailed breakdown of costs for the project.
+They will also consider the surveyor’s comments, especially when it comes to whether or not the scale of money being spent is equal to the work that needs to be done.

-Surveyors will often make note of the property’s day-one value and then estimate the value after the work has been completed.
-Experience in the refurbishment field is vital when it comes to securing a bridging loan that has great rates – lenders will look at an investor’s track record when making a final decision.
+Surveyors often note the property’s day-one value and estimate the value after the work has been completed.
+Experience in the refurbishment field is vital to securing a bridging loan with great rates—lenders will look at an investor’s track record when making a final decision.

 Exit Routes Options